yDkay/Bravo-Care-Automation/TestPlan/TestCases/testCase-Login.md

 # Login

-## Here we can organize all the test cases related to the Login functionality
+## Here we can organize some of the test cases related to the Login functionality

 </br>